Sang Lan

 Sang Lan (桑兰 (桑蘭, Sāng Lán); born 11 June 1981) is a former Chinese gymnast and television personality.
-She is currently a student and advocates for improved conditions for disabled people within China.

 Athletic career and injury

 Sang achieved excellence in gymnastics at a young age, winning the all-around and every single event final at the 1991 Zhejiang Province Championships.
 By 1995, she was competing nationally.
 Sang was one of China's strongest vaulters, placing second on the event at the 1995 Chinese Nationals, and gaining championship in 1997.
 While she never represented China at the Olympics or World Gymnastics Championships, she did compete at the 1996 and 1997 American Cup meets, and was selected for the 1998 Goodwill Games team.

 In New York City at the Goodwill Games in July 1998, during warm-ups for the vault event final, Sang fell while she was performing a timer (a simple vault, used by the athlete to familiarize herself with the apparatus and warm up).
 She could not raise herself from the mat, and was taken to Nassau University Medical Center (NUMC), a Level I trauma center in East Meadow.
 She underwent spinal realignment, and cervical spine fusion, but the injury to her spinal cord was extensive, and left her paralysed from the mid-chest down.

 Sang remained in New York City for almost a year, receiving rehabilitation at Mount Sinai Hospital.
 Many celebrities, including Leonardo DiCaprio, Celine Dion and Christopher Reeve visited and offered their support; she was also invited to participate in the New Year's Eve festivities in Times Square as an honored guest.

 Twelve years after her fall, Sang claimed that her fall had been caused by the coach of another team, who had walked into the vault area to remove a mattress after her push-off.
 Sang said she mentioned it when she was sent to hospital, but Chinese officials apparently dismissed her accusation, saying she had brain damage.
 Sang has said she is preparing to sue the event's organisers, now that she is "old enough to stand up for herself."
 She also accused the Chinese National Gymnastics team for cruelly abandoning her after she was paralysed.